 The objective of the course is to give the students a thorough knowledge on the microbiology behind production of fermented food and beverages and to give the students skills within isolation and identification of microorganisms occurring in these products.
 Additionally the students will be able to evaluate the functionalities and applications of microbial starter cultures.

-- Ability to explain at the molecular level the behaviour and interaction between various groups of microorganisms
+- understanding at the molecular level the behaviour and interaction between various groups of microorganisms

-- Ability to identify the most important parameters leading to optimal product quality and food safety
+- identification of the important parameters leading to optimal product quality and food safety

 - 7,5 ECTS